massFM EVENTS

 Members only “Lunch & Learn” meetings will be held every other month on Thursdays at noon.
 A notification will be sent out prior to our next Lunch & Learn meeting.

-Our next scheduled meeting is on July 11, 2024 noon ET:
+Our next scheduled meeting is on March 13, 2025 noon ET.

 Description: